nats-io/nats.deno/README.md

 - [Services](obj/README.md) which implements a framework for building NATS services

-If you are getting started with NATS for the first time, we now have the opportunity to have a simplified on-boarding experience that allows you to go into one of our NATS technologies.
+If you are getting started with NATS for the first time, you'll be able to pick one of our technologies and more easily incorporate it into your apps.
 Perhaps you heard about the NATS KV and would like to incorporate it into your app.
 The KV module will shortcut a lot of things for you.
-You will of course need a transport which will connect you to a NATS server, but once you know how to create a connection you will be focusing on a smaller subset of the APIs.
-From there, we are certain that you will broaden your use of NATS into other areas.
+You will of course need a transport which will allow you to `connect` you to a NATS server, but once you know how to create a connection you will be focusing on a smaller subset of the APIs rather than be confronted with all the functionality you can use in a NATS client.
+From there, we are certain that you will broaden your use of NATS into other areas, but your initial effort should be more straight forward.

 Another reason for the change is that it has the potential to make your client a bit smaller, and if versions change on a submodule that you don't use, you won't be confronted with an upgrade choice.
-It also allows us to version more strictly, and thus telegraph to you the effort or scope of changes and prevent surprises when upgrading.
+These modules also allows us to version more strictly, and thus telegraph to you the effort or scope of changes and prevent surprises when upgrading.

-The decoupling of the NATS client functionality from a transport, also enables developers to create new modules that can run all runtimes so long as they follow a pattern where a `NatsConnection` (or some other standard interface) is used as the basis of the module.
+By decoupling of the NATS client functionality from a transport, we enable NATS developers to create new modules that can run all runtimes so long as they follow a pattern where a `NatsConnection` (or some other standard interface) is used as the basis of the module.
 For example, the JetStream module exposes a